cgarciaarano/homelab/README.md

 dev up
 ```

-As we're going to use different applications, dome of them network related, it's convenient to use bridged network adapters (`public_network` in vagrant), so the VM has its own IP address that can be accessed directly.
+As we're going to use different applications, some of them network related, it's convenient to use bridged network adapters (`public_network` in vagrant), so the VM has its own IP address that can be accessed directly.

 # Virtualization Server